-In our church building, in particular, I will point to the image of the crucified Jesus which is located to my right (to the congregation’s left) side.
-While we have an image of the resurrected Jesus immediately behind me, I really must confess that I am not quite there yet in my own spiritual life.
+Typically, I will point to the image of the crucified Jesus.
+While some churches have an image of the resurrected Jesus in the sanctuary, as did one of my former parishes, I really must confess that I am not quite there yet in my own spiritual life.
 I relate better to the crucified Jesus who truly knew suffering and experienced death.
 Intellectually, I know that JESUS IS RISEN, and I certainly preach Him as risen from the dead.
 However, whether it be in my personal chapel in the rectory, or in the church itself, I look to the crucified Jesus—to the crucifix—more often than not.

 Jesus knew suffering.
 Meditating on the sorrowful mysteries of the Holy Rosary, making the Stations of the Cross, reading an account of Jesus’ passion in the Sacred Scriptures, looking at a crucifix, all tell me that Christ can relate to the pain and suffering of humanity.

 I ponder the image of the Risen Christ and truly hope to be there someday.
 I also realize that resurrection and eternal life are still somewhere—with God’s grace and through His forgiveness, mercy and love—in the future for me.